sachinsu/sachinsu.github.io/work_journal/journal2022.md

         - There are two types of institutions, inclusive institutions w and extractive institution.
 Roughly speaking with inclusive institutions the commercial elites have the upper hand, while with extractive institutions the military elites have the upper hand.
         - In a head to head contest between an extractive and inclusive society the extractive society is assumed to be more likely to prevail.

+- Quantum Computing (2022)
+    - Quantum computing is about doing things much more efficiently than what is currently possible.
+    - For now, there is no realistic time scale on when powerful quantum computers would be available that fulfil perceived use cases efficiently.
+    - It is far harder to make reliable,scalable quantum processor.
+    - Noise - Quantum device leaking the information.

+## 2022-Mar-01 Tue

+- Optimistic concurrency
+    - When OTP is generated, it must be getting saved in DB against Card Number.
+    - In that table, add version column (i.e. 'timestamp with time zone')
+    - While beginning transaction, read this version and proceed with steps
+    - Before commit, check the version as part of 'update ...where ' statement.
+If rows affected are 0, roll back the transaction.
+    - prefer not using triggers
+    - Pessimistic locking (Select ....for update nowait) can not be used here since it requires stateful connection to database and locks can not be held across connections.
+    - Alternative to version column is Hash/checksum but its computationally expensive and has some issues with column types like BLOB, LONG, LONG RAW etc.
+    - There is possibility of having Blocking inserts when having table with Unique constraint when two or more transactions are trying to enter same record.

+- Investment Portfolio
+- One is that it’s a bad idea to overhaul your portfolio when you’re afraid.
+The time to become more conservative is when things are going well, not when the world seems to be coming apart.
+- consider embracing surprise instead of fleeing from it.

+- Air force
+- Mirage 2000 aircraft is very robust,over-built aircraft in the sense it can take upto 11g of Gravitational load (on its airframe) when pitched in.
+This means that it can carry on offering service well after its official service time.
+Same is with Rafale.
+- In Defence,  localize special/deniable items and import or buy Off the shelf commodities technologies

+- International Trade
+    - National economies no long matter rather what matters is multinational corporations coordinating far flung “value chains.”

+- Sleep
+    - Caffeine, nicotine and alchohol impacts negatively.
+    - Identify your sleep pattern - like 11-7am or 10-5am and act accordingly, There are five types , extreme morning, morning, neutral, evening and extreme evening type.
+    - As far as possible do not nap during day - even if you have to take it before 1pm and that too it shud be brief like less than 10 minutes.
+    - If you are looking for sympathy, it is between shit and psyphelis (i.e. its very bad)
+    - Dont spend too much time in bed as it affects next day's sleep
+    - Dont go to bed earlier
+    - Dont put clocks in bedroom and dont look at time (on smartphone) while sleeping

+- How Petrodollars work
+    - The crucial point that this highlights is that Russia’s reserve accumulation, like reserve accumulation by other oil and gas producers such as Norway or Saudi Arabia, is a source of funding in Western markets.
+The reserves do not simply sit idly in central banks accounts, they are lent out.
+With sanctions, the funding provided by Russia’s petro- and gas-dollars is in jeopardy.
+And that impacts not only the Russians.The Russian funds in European central banks are not simply pools of money sitting idly.
+They are part of complex chains of transactions that may now be put in jeopardy by the sanctions.This is true more generally for global financial markets at a time of huge uncertainty